pioneers/runtime/docs/docs/api.md

     Robot.set_value(motor, velocity_a, 1)
 ```

+For more recources please refer to the [Software Hub Teleop Guide](https://pioneers.berkeley.edu/competition/SoftwareHub/Teleop/)
 ## `SETUP` Phase
   The `SETUP` phase prepares for either the `AUTO` or `TELEOP` function to be run.
 In this phase a student can set or get the value of any lowcar device (any device connected to the robot interactable using the PiE api).